-8.6.6 MGC initiation of local pause and resume
+9.6.6 MGC initiation of local pause and resume

-The MGC may require that for a particular Stream that the MG as RTP sender pauses RTP transmission.
+The MGC may require that for a particular RTP stream that the MG as RTP sender pauses RTP transmission.
 In order to request the MG to pause RTP sending, the MGC shall send the “Local Pause” (rempr/lpause) Signal to the MG.
 On reception of the signal the MG shall initiate a PAUSE on the applicable RTP Stream.
 The MG shall send a PAUSED indication to the RTP receivers.
 The MGC may provide or wildcard CHOOSE a Pause Identity (pauseid).
 If the pauseid is wildcarded, the MG shall return the chosen value in a command reply.
 The MG will send the pause identity in the PAUSED indication.

-The MGC may require that for a particular Stream that the MG as RTP sender resumes RTP transmission.
+The MGC may require that for a particular RTP stream that the MG as RTP sender resumes RTP transmission.
 In order to request the MG to resume RTP sending, the MGC shall send the “Local Resume” (rempr/lresume) Signal to the MG.
-On reception of the signal the MG shall initiate a RESUME request on the applicable RTP Stream.
+On reception of the signal the MG shall initiate a RESUME request on the applicable RTP stream.
 The MGC shall provide a fully specified a Pause Identity (pauseid).

 In order that the MGC may be notified of the response of the MG to MGC initiated local PAUSE and RESUME requests it shall set the “Detect Pause Resume Result” (rempr/dprres) Event.
 On reception of a rempr/lpause signal with a pause identity, the MG sends a Notify.req to the MGC when it enters the local paused state.
 On reception of a rempr/lresume signal with a pause identity, the MG sends a Notify.req to the MGC when it resumes RTP flow for the applicable RTP stream.
 The Notify.req contains the dprres ObservedEvent containing the Response Type (rest).